Business Environment Profiles - Australia

 Recent Trends – Value of merchandise trade exports

 Over the past five years, the value of merchandise trade exports has risen, driven by a beneficial global context and growth in domestic production volumes.
 Mining and agricultural commodities compose the bulk of Australian exports, which means that trends in these sectors dictate the value of merchandise trade exports in Australia.
 Global supply shocks, driven by a stretched global supply chain and the Russia-Ukraine conflict, led to a surge in demand for Australian mining and agricultural exports.
 In particular, the value of wheat and LNG exports soared, as many countries scrambled to replace energy and agricultural commodities that were traditionally sourced from Russia or Ukraine.
 These limitations to global supplies drove up the price of commodity exports in Australia, especially for mining commodities like iron ore and coal, which account for a high proportion of export value.
 These factors caused the value of merchandise trade exports to peak in 2022-23.
 As global supply chain conditions improved, commodity prices eased and export values slumped over the two years through 2024-25.
-Easing commodity prices like oil and gas are also expected to lower export values in 2025-26, contributing to exports declining for three consecutive years.
+However, a rally in key commodity prices like gold and copper, which started in late 2025, will support export values in 2025-26.
+Conflicts in the Middle East have also provided a temporary boost in coal prices and export values.

 Despite domestic manufacturers generally lacking in export price competitiveness, export demand for Australian food and live animals has increased significantly over recent years.
 Exports of raw produce and manufactured food products have been boosted by the burgeoning Asian middle classes, particularly within China, as Australian products are often viewed as premium alternatives in these markets.
 Trade tensions and barriers between the United States and China have also prompted many Chinese consumers to shift their preference from US beef to Australian beef, supporting export growth.
-Overall, IBISWorld forecasts the value of merchandise trade exports to increase at a compound annual rate of 4.6% over the five years through 2025-26.
+Notably, DAFF data show that total beef exports reached 1.5 million tonnes in 2025, highlighting rising demand for Australian beef.
+Overall, IBISWorld forecasts the value of merchandise trade exports to increase at a compound annual rate of 5.9% over the five years through 2025-26.

 5-Year Outlook – Value of merchandise trade exports